FID-Biodiversity/OntologyGenerator/README.md

 Please refer the example configuration in the `config` folder for more details.

+**Please, be aware that the ontologies are not necessarily processed in the order given in the configuration file!**

+### Data Services
+In contrast to the ontologies, the defined data services (defined in a list under the keyword `services`) are processed IN ORDER!
+Hence, manipulation order DOES MATTER!

+Hence, when you process your data first with `PredicateMappingDataProcessor` and subsequently the `FilterDataProcessor`, which still expects the unmapped terms, the filter will not work as intended (and also will not tell you!).
+You would need to filter first and then map the predicates or adapt the filter configuration file.

+### Serialization
+To configure, where the final ontology should be written, you need to provide a class that knows how to write to the specific output.
+The class that should be used, has to be provided per ontology with the keyword `serializer`.

+Currently, there is only a Serializer class for writing files (i.e., `FileSerializer`).
+Suggestions for further serializers are welcome!

 ### Namespaces
 If you want to define namespaces that are used in your ontology and should be abbreviated in the final output, you have to define them in a file `config/namespaces.json`.
 The file has to be exactly that.
 Currently, there is no need to make this customizable.
-Please open an issue, if you think otherwise.
-There is already an example namespace file given for you to modify.

 ### Filter triples
 When applying the `FilterDataProcessor`, you can filter out triples.
 You can either filter for desired Predicates (i.e., storing only these in the ontology), giving the key `desiredPredicates` in a configuration file that is passed to the DataProcessor, or filter out unwanted Predicates with the `unwantedPredicates` key.
 Each of the keywords should be followed by a list of predicate terms (see `config/predicate-filter.json` for an example).